 This type of device will allow you to do everything a Chromebook does but is recommended if you are looking for a faster laptop with more internal storage available for installing and running Windows-compatible applications (rather than just running them through an internet connection).
 Should you experience a slower internet connection, or an issue with your broadband, an installed application should continue to run as normal.

-Specification: We recommended a device with an Intel Core i5 processor or an M1 processor, at least 8GB of RAM (memory) and at least a 256GB of SSD storage.
+Specification: We recommended a device with an Intel M1+ processor, at least 8GB of RAM (memory) and at least a 256GB of SSD storage.
 Refurbished models can also be bought at a reduced cost.

 Purchasing a high-end laptop computer

 The mid-range laptop computers should be sufficient for your study, however if you wish to invest in a more powerful computer for additional flexibility, we have included some examples below:

 - Example - High powered Windows and/or Linux Workstation Laptop - approx. £1,100+

 This type of device is designed for high technology courses such as Games Design and Animation.
 They are significantly more expensive and tend to be greater in size and weight.
 They have high powered processors and discrete graphics cards, built specifically for running demanding applications.